JosephiusX/Emaily/README.md

+*# 10 to run server locally
-Hosted location @ # 16 along with how to save changes and shut down instructions to save credits.
+*Hosted location @ # 16 along with how to save changes and shut down instructions to save credits.

 # 9.
     use npm not yarn